Srujan73389/Srujan73389/README.md

 # 💫 About Me:
-I am pursuing at 3rd year Engineering in Cse<br>At MS Ramaiah University
+I am pursuing at 3rd year Engineering in Cse<br>At MS Ramaiah University Of Applied Sciences

 ## 🌐 Socials: